 That is not to say that we should dismiss people who have problems with their Internet use.
 But it seems prudent to suggest that, even in some of those cases, we should focus on the sources of maladjustment that led them to the Net, rather than on the Net itself.

 In sum, we mustn't forget that the Net has actually improved the lives of many people.
-We need more and different research before we say that Internet addiction exists, and before we use questionable criteria to diagnose thousands of people as addicted.
+We need more and different research before we say that Problematic Internet Use exists, and before we use questionable criteria to diagnose thousands of people as addicted.

 Online Continuing Education QUESTION 17

 Counselor CEUs, Social Worker CEUs, Psychology CEUs, MFT CEUs